top of page

 Global STEM Education Coordinator

-She joined AHF as a volunteer in the middle of a career journey that had transitioned from designing big, safe airplanes to full-time science education, driven by her profound desire to help young people engage in the world around them with curiosity and competence.
+She joined AHF as a volunteer in the middle of a career journey that had transitioned from aerospace design engineering to full-time science education, driven by her profound desire to help young people engage in the world around them with curiosity and competence.

-She currently serves - to our good fortune - as our Global STEM Education Coordinator for the Foundation.
+Since early 2023 she's served as our Global STEM Education Coordinator.
 She's been instrumental in bridging AHF’s technical ideas for climate adaptation to educational programs in difficult places, enhancing STEM learning across several countries around the Pacific Rim.

-Through AHF’s sister organization, "The Ocean that Connects Us," she links her classrooms with others across the Pacific.
-Through TOTCUS she promotes international collaboration in climate science through young people helping each other gain the skills and knowledge they need.
+As a coordinator within AHF’s sister organization, "The Ocean that Connects Us," (TOTCUS), Veronica links her classrooms with others across the Pacific.
+Through TOTCUS she promotes international collaboration in climate science, helping young people gain the skills and knowledge they'll need in a climate-changed world.

 She continues to develop unique educational tools, now focusing on the ocean sciences.
-Her current classes include an aquarium-based program that introduces the science of reef restoration through highly practical electrochemistry.
+Her current classes include an aquarium-based program that introduces the science of reef restoration through electrochemistry.

-Her 2024-2025 involvement with AHF will be focused on developing a high-school climate curriculum, then teaching water chemistry and climate science during summer STEM programs such as Spartan Camp, held on several remote islands within Kwajalein Atoll in the Marshall Islands.
+Her 2024-2025 involvement with AHF will focus on developing a high-school climate curriculum, then teaching water chemistry and climate science during summer STEM programs held on several remote islands within Kwajalein Atoll in the Marshall Islands.

 Veronica routinely integrates her Kwajalein experience into her US classroom teachings.
 She's also actively contributing to professional teaching organizations as a passionate advocate for the incorporation of field experience in educational settings at every grade.